tonyhuang-lab/volatility-forecast-combination/README.md

 This project explores forecast combination methods for financial volatility prediction using time-series models.
 The objective is to improve forecasting accuracy during periods of market uncertainty by combining information from multiple volatility models.

+## Project Status

+This project is currently under development as part of my honours research on volatility forecasting and forecast combination methods.
+The repository will be updated regularly as new experiments, models, and results are completed.

 ## Methods

 The modelling framework is based on the Heterogeneous Autoregressive (HAR) model, a commonly used approach for capturing long-memory dynamics in financial volatility.
 This project implements forecast combination techniques to integrate predictions from multiple econometric specifications.